PatrickHechler/primitive-code/README.md

 the pre-commands ar executed at assemble time, not runtime

 `$align` or `$ALIGN`
-* to align code when possible and needed
+* to align when possible and needed

 `$not-align`, `$not_align`, `$NOT-ALIGN` or `$NOT_ALIGN`
 * to not align, even if possible